akka/alpakka/docs/src/main/paradox/jms.md

 * `connectionFactory` (mandatory) the factory to use for creating Jms connections.
 * `destination` (mandatory) the destination (queue or topic) to send Jms messgages to.
 * `credentials` (optional) username and password to use for authentication to the Jms broker .
+* `connectionRetrySettings` (optional) retry characteristics if the connection failed to be established or taking a long time.
+Please see default values under [Connection Retries](#connection-retries).
+Note that producers cannot re-establish the connection if it fails mid-stream at this time.
 * `sessionCount` (defaults to 1) the number of parallel sessions to use for sending Jms messages.
 Increasing the number of parallel sessions increases throughput at the cost of message ordering.
 While the messages may arrive out of order at the Jms broker, the producer flow outputs messages in the order they are received.